Couples Counseling

 Finally, there is what I like to call Over-Communicating.
 Sounds simple, right?
 It really can be, but couples so often forget this common courtesy.
 In any conversation, whether with our partner, a friend, or a co-worker, it helps to have all the information, in order to make an informed decision or response.
 Before you make a decision, I'm sure you prefer to have all the information, all the facts, right?
 The same holds true in your relationship.
 Sometimes, if your partner knows what's going on in your mind or what you need in the moment, they can respond accordingly.

-These are effective couples communication tools.
+These are just som of the effective couples communication tools.
 And they can make a huge difference in your "communication issues".

 If you're interested in learning more or booking a free 15 minute consultation, please head over to my website at www.brittaniedmillslmft.com.